John Gutierrez: PFF presidency

 The PFF's scheduling for an earlier training camp for the women's national futsal team in late December 2024 than what head coach Vic Hermans scheduled caused controversy.
 Hermans was realigned with the men's futsal program causing players to threaten resignation.
 This also caused a rift with futsal patron Danny Moran who initially wrote to Gutierrez to reconsider the move.
 Nevertheless a new squad was formed led by Spanish coach Rafa Merino for the 2025 AFC Women's Futsal Asian Cup qualifiers in January 2025.
 The media was told to "behave" preventing further queries about the squad overhaul.
 The national team did qualify for the 2025 AFC Women's Futsal Asian Cup in China as the best third placed team across all groups.

 His administration received further scrutiny when the PFF restricted access to longtime football journalist Venice Furio, who was seeking to interview Philippine women's national team players at a publicly accessible training camp at the SM Mall of Asia football field allegedly over Furio's critical online comments on social media.
 The PFF refutes the claim stating they did not ban anyone and says it was the coaching staff's request to limit access by the media to minimize distractions during training.

+Gutierrez expressed support for the aborted FIFA Forward Enterprise of FIFA President Gianni Infantino in August 2026.

+At the 7th Philippine Sports Tourism Awards in August 2026, the PFF under his administration was awarded the National Sports Association of the Year and International Event of the Year for the hosting of the 2025 FIFA Futsal Women's World Cup.